-PACH’s mission is to provide resources and enduring solutions, along with global partners, to improve Andean community health.
+PACH’s mission is to foster sustainable health care systems and communities in Andean Ecuador by providing education, resources, and enduring solutions, along with global partners, to improve Andean community health and wellbeing.

 Where We Work

 Chimborazo Province is an area of unique interest and great need.
 The population is largely indigenous with a unique culture in terms of language, religion, family and social structure, work, music, and dance.
-It is also an area of widespread poverty, unemployment, and hopelessness.
+It is also an area of widespread poverty.
 Over 25% of the adult population of Ecuador has now fled, and many come from this area.
 Many children are left behind with other family or friends or abandoned.
 Child trafficking is a significant risk to these children, as is malnutrition and lack of medical care.
-The nearby erupting volcano, Tungurahua, adds other health risks, as does the widespread problem of water quality and sanitation.
+Other health risks include the widespread problem of water quality and sanitation.
 The economy is largely subsistence farming, families are often large and, because most children are born at home, there are high rates of infant mortality.

 63% of the indigenous population in Chimborazo Province live in extreme poverty.

 28% of Ecuadorian children suffer from malnutrition.

 Direct access to health care is limited.

 Eye and dental care are even more scarce.